top of page

 • If the roofing material has blisters or is water soaked, it must be removed.

 • The new layer of shingles must be compatible with the existing shingle layer.
+This can be the toughest challenge if you have an older roof.

 The Florida Building Code (FBC) must be followed for insurance, inspections, and legal liability.
 FBC gets updated every few years and good roofing contractors should always follow the latest update.